Kelsey Grammer biography

 After a successful run on stage, Grammer started working in television.
 His credits include small regular roles on soap operas such as One Life to Live, and on television shows providing the voice for the venomous character, Sideshow Bob, on The Simpsons.
 On Cheers, his character, Frasier Crane, was not intended to become a regular, but his performance charmed the audience and he remained with the cast until the series' end.
 But instead of becoming part of history with the other characters of Cheers, Frasier was resurrected, and moved from Boston to Seattle where he became a radio psychologist on the sitcom Frasier.
 During the show's run, Grammer earned four Emmys, two American Comedy Awards, two Golden Globes and two Golden Satellite awards for his work on the series.

 Grammer made his feature film debut with a co-starring role in Galaxies are Colliding (1992) and had his first starring role in the much-panned comedy Down Periscope (1996).
 Other credits include voicing characters on films such as Anastasia (1997), Toy Story 2 (1999) and Teacher's Pet (2004) and a plum role as Dr. Hank McCoy/Beast in X-Men: The Last Stand (2006).
-More recently, he lent his voice to the animated film Legends of Oz: Dorothy's Return (2014) and also starred in Transformers: Age of Extinction (2014).
+In recent years, he lent his voice to the animated film Legends of Oz: Dorothy's Return (2014) and also starred in Transformers: Age of Extinction (2014), and Neighbors 2: Sorority Rising (2016).
+He can most recently be heard lending his voice talent to the animated feature Storks (2016) starring Andy Samberg and Jennifer Aniston.

 After a number of failed marriages and relationships, Grammer married actress/dancer Camille Donatacci in August of 1997.
 They have two children together.
 He also has a daughter, Spencer, from his first marriage, and a daughter, Greer, from an unmarried relationship.